Editor’s note: This post was updated on February 2nd, 2020 to highlight this note from Google.

 Make sure you have fast loading article pages

-Google uses your sitemap file to discover new URLs to add to its crawling quota and then ultimately it’s index.
+Google uses your sitemap file to discover new URLs to add to its crawling quota and then ultimately it’s the index.
 You need to make sure that your pages load quickly enough so that Google Mobilebot can discover the URLs.
 You can check your mobile page speed with on the Think with Google site, using Chrome’s LightHouse audit tool, via your Google Analytics page speed timing report, or by running the site/page through GTMetrix.com.

 Use Structured Data Markup